 A couple weeks ago, some friends of ours tore up an old deck in their backyard and offered the old wood to us.
-We jumped at the chance and came home with this loot.
+We jumped at the chance and came home with this loot so we could transform it into a modern farmhouse queen bed frame and headboard.
 (Thanks, friends!)

 After throwing around a couple ideas of what to do with the wood, we decided to try our hand at building a bed.
 It looked like it would be just the right amount of wood and if it didn’t work out…oh well…it was free anyways.
 So why not??